-• More than 30 years of experience in semiconductor materials: fabrication, characterization, and development of related technologies.
+• More than 30 years of experience in research of semiconductor materials: fabrication, characterization, and development of related technologies.

 • Wide range of scientific interests with an emphasis on the investigation, engineering, and employment of various defects and nanostructures in semiconductors.